 Napa Hai Nature Reserve

-In the dry season, Napahai becomes a boundless green grassland – the best time for herding sheep cattle.
+In the dry season, Napahai becomes a vast green grassland – the best time for herding sheep cattle.
 Every December- March, the lake again turns into a temporary sanctuary for migratory birds such as bar-headed geese, wild ducks and black-necked cranes which is one of the 12 rarest bird species in the world.